 The Fairy Tale Room has art depicting princesses, trolls and other fairy tale creatures, and in The Drawing Room you can test your sketching skills while drawing inspiration from Gustav Vigeland's sculpture Mother and Child (1907).

-The entry ticket is valid on the same day at all four of the National Museums for Art, Architecture and Design.
+The entry ticket is also valid on the same day at the Museum of Contemporary Art and the National Museum - Architecture.

 Free entry on Thursdays.